 Metrics are typically monitored by a talent acquisition manager, or in the case of agency recruiting, a sales or recruiting manager.
 Metrics are usually tracked through a CRM or applicant tracking system.
-These data points can be used to gauge either the effectiveness of an individual recruiter or to use for recruitment planning and strategy, such as judging the availability of a particular type of talent.
+These data points can be used to gauge either the effectiveness of an individual recruiter or for recruitment planning and strategy, such as judging the availability of a particular type of talent.

 Recruitment metrics usually refer to the quantitative assessment of a recruiter or the productivity of a recruiting team or recruitment campaign.
-Most of our resources focus on developing best practices for recruiting teams and how to improve the career of individual recruiters.
+Most of our resources focus on developing best practices for recruiting teams and how to improve the careers of individual recruiters.

 Recruiting metrics may also refer to identifying current or potential employees based on assessment principles.
 Two major traditional metrics involve cost effectiveness and labor productivity.
 The modern concept of recruiting metrics has undergone a huge change.
 Modern recruitment metrics focus more on human resource and relations than on the material resources of an organization.

 Quality and employee performance serve as major metrics for organizational recruitment.
 Performance-based metrics measure a newcomer's performance by analyzing his/her work contribution to the organization for a certain period of time.
 Work grades/promotions can be determined with the help of such metrics.
 Job quality can be tracked by evaluating individual performance.
 However, in most cases job applicants have to meet the requirements of standard quality metrics designed by the recruiters.
 One such popular and current metric focuses on manager's preferences and prepares data based on that.
 This type of metric evaluates employee's performances by comparing marks given during selection and as working staff.